landmaster135/dotfiles/.config/generative_ai/cline/.clinerules/01-coding.md

 - Create functions and methods in small units whenever possible.
 - Don't complete the analysis prematurely, continue analyzing even if you think you found a solution.
 - Keep each file's line count under 700 lines.
 Before adding test code, count the number of lines in the file you're planning to add to using the shell command: "awk 'END { print NR }' ".
 Then, determine whether that number exceeds 700 using the MCP tool.
 If it's less than 700, append to the existing test file.
 If it's more than 700, create a new file in the same directory and append to that file.
-- After finishing implementing, create Git commit message in English.
-Then, remember displaying that message to user with just using the MCP tool: `get_git_diff`.
-When creating Git commit messages, write them in English on a single line.
-At the beginning of the message, add one of the following tags: "feat:", "refactor:", "fix:", "test:", or "doc:".
 - Avoid using hard coding as much as possible.
 - Don’t forget to add logging.